Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 In this approach:

 Ada found peace when she stopped hoping for co-parenting cooperation and embraced parallel parenting.
-It allowed her to focus on her child instead of constantly reacting to her ex.
+It allowed her to focus on her child instead of constantly reacting to her ex, her peace increased, andthat peace protected her son.

 Here’s how you can help your child develop resilience:

-✅Affirm their experiences: “It’s okay to feel confused.
-You can talk to me about anything.”
+- Affirm their experiences: Let them know “It’s okay to feel confused.
+They can talk to you about anything.”

 6. Equip Them With Healthy Boundaries Early.